 Key Bus Route Improvement Program

-The goal of the Key Bus Route Improvement Program is to improve the overall quality of service for customers on these Key Bus Routes by reducing trip times; enhancing customer comfort, convenience and safety and making the bus service more reliable and cost-effective.
+The goal of the Key Bus Route Improvement Program is to improve the overall quality of service for customers on these Key Bus Routes by reducing trip times; enhancing customer comfort, convenience, safety and accessibility and making the bus service more reliable and cost-effective.
 The 15 Key Bus Routes to be improved as part of this Program are: Routes 1, 15, 22, 23, 28, 32, 39, 57, 66, 71, 73, 77, 111, 116, and 117.

 In order to meet the goal of the Key Bus Route Improvement Program the following objectives have been identified: